mosip/documentation/docs/admin-portal-user-guide.md

 1. Setup of hierarchial zones
 2. Create Admin roles in KeyCloak
-3. Create first admin user in KeyCloak
+3. Create first admin user in KeyCloak and assign "GLOBAL_ADMIN" role

-4. Assign first user to root zone
+*Note*- On login of first admin user, user zone mapping is handled automatically.

 The above are done automatically as part of [default sandbox installation](https://github.com/mosip/mosip-infra/tree/release-1.2.0/deployment/v3).